Best Best Reviews

 • Provides valuable insights into economic behavior

-• Allows for testing of real-world economic policies in a controlled environment
+• Allows for testing of complex economic theories

 Cons

-• Results may not always be generalizable to real-world settings
+• Results may not always be generalizable to real-world scenarios

 External Links